markh-de/KiVar/README.md

-The following figure summarises the structure of a rule definition.
+The following figure summarizes the structure of a rule definition.
 Each part of it is explained in more detail in the following sections.

 ***TODO*** new example, more specific aspect and choice names.
 LED color (red/green/yellow/white) and matching resistors? optionally changing the LED MPN?